How do the Canvas tools compare with those in Sakai?

-Instructors can request Fall 2015 course sites.
-Please allow five business days for courses to be processed.
+Instructors can request Summer and Fall 2016 course sites.
+Please allow three business days for courses to be processed.
 Once created, you can copy content from previous Canvas sites in Settings > Import content into this course.

-IT Academic Technology Services staff is always available at the Faculty Commons (116 Pearson Hall) to help you decide between the different options supported at UD.
+IT Academic Technology Services staff is always available at the Faculty Commons (116 Pearson Hall) to help you decide between the different educational technology options supported at UD.